GM-Alex/user-access-manager/readme.txt

 Please report bugs and feature requests here: [https://github.com/GM-Alex/user-access-manager/issues](https://github.com/GM-Alex/user-access-manager/issues)
 If you are a developer and want to contribute please visit [https://github.com/GM-Alex/user-access-manager](https://github.com/GM-Alex/user-access-manager)
 For general questions, like how to setup, best practice and so on please use the support thread here (don't post issues here): [https://wordpress.org/support/plugin/user-access-manager](https://wordpress.org/support/plugin/user-access-manager)
-To stay up-to-date follow me on thttp://wordpress_web_1.local.docker/wp-content/uploads/2017/04/Bilendo-API-23.Juli_-300x165.pngwitter: [GMAlex on Twitter](http://twitter.com/GM_Alex)
+To stay up-to-date follow me on twitter: [GMAlex on Twitter](http://twitter.com/GM_Alex)

 == Installation ==